 We continue the efforts to develop novel light sources technologies and their applications such as free electron lasers, coherent harmonic generation, coherent synchrotron radiation, laser Compton scattering gamma-rays, intense polarized and vortex UV radiation at the source development station BL1U, which was constructed under the support of Quantum Beam Technology Program by MEXT/JST.

-In these years, we continued studying the generations of light beam structured from undulators in collaboration with Hiroshima U., Nagoya U. and other institutes.
-Since the UVSOR electron beam is diffraction-limited in the UV range, we could precisely investigate the optical properties of the vortex beams from undulators using conventional optical components.
-Moreover, we succeeded in producing optical vector beam which has a tailored distribution of the polarization in the transverse plane.
+In these years, we continued studying the generations of structured light beams, such as optical vortex beams and optical vector beams, from undulators in collaboration with Hiroshima U., Nagoya U. and other institutes.
+Moreover, we have demonstrated a novel method to utilize temporal structure of undulator radiation for coherent control of atoms.
+BL1U is a unique beam-line, which enables us to use the direct beam from a tandem undulator system for coherent control experiments, which are described in these reports.

 The laser Compton scattering gamma-rays are powerful tools for nuclear science and technologies.
 By using various external lasers, we have demonstrated generating quasi-monochromatic gamma-rays in the energy range from 1MeV to around 10MeV.
 We continue the experiments in collaboration with Kyoto U., AIST and QST towards imaging applications.
-We started new experiments on positron lifetime spectroscopy experiments in collaboration with Yamagata U., Nagoya U. and AIST.
+At BL1U, we have a special port for the laser injection for 90 degree Thomson scattering, which enable us to generate short gamma-ray pulses of sub-picosecond order.
+With this novel light source, we have started new experiments on positron lifetime spectroscopy in collaboration with Yamagata U., Nagoya U. and AIST.

-Masahiro KATOH (UVSOR Synchrotron Facility)
+Masahiro KATOH (UVSOR Synchrotron)